BigX23/python-secret-hashing/README.md

     return plain_text_encryptedpassword
 ```

-And to tie it all together this is what the contents of your Python script will look like in order to access the secret:
+And to tie it all together, this is an example of how you would code your Python script in order to access the secrets:
 ```
 from crypto_functions import get_widget_username, get_widget_password